 - Program in Experiential Education optional certificate in addition to MAEd

-- MAEd or Teaching Certificate for Rabbinical students with the Ziegler School of Rabbinic Studies
+- MAEd or Certificate in Jewish Education for Rabbinical students with the Ziegler School of Rabbinic Studies